 Script to Show Database Sizes in SQL Server

-The script below returns all databases sizes in SQL Server –
+The script below will return all databases sizes in SQL Server –

 I often bring up the Shrink File window in SSMS to view the database and log file sizes from there, as shown in the screenshot above.
 If checking one database this is a good way.

-For more information on this topic, have a look at the Measuring Databases Tag.
+For more information on this MS SQL Database sizes, have a look at the Measuring Databases Tag.